qintarra/C-Sharp/README.md

 Task_23 Create an algorithm that reverses each word in a sentence.
 Tasl_24 Create an algorithm that deletes the 'K'-th node from the end of the list.
 Task_25 Create an algorithm that detects a cycle within a linked list.
+Task_26 Create a search algorithm that retrieves some data from a binary search tree.